-- Connect using TLS-Click this box if the SMTP server requires Transport Layer Security (TLS). - Connect using TLS-Click this box if the SMTP server requires Transport Layer Security (TLS).
-Stratus recommends that you specify 587 for Port Number, though 25 is used by default. - Enable Authentication-Click this box if the SMTP server requires authentication to send email and type the Username and Password for the SMTP account. - List of Recipients (required)-Enter email addresses for all e-Alert recipients. - 4.
-Click Save (or click Reset to restore the previously-saved values).
+- Connect using TLS-Click this box if the SMTP server requires Transport Layer Security (TLS). - Enable Authentication-Click this box if the SMTP server requires authentication to send email and type the Username and Password for the SMTP account. - List of Recipients (required)-Enter email addresses for all e-Alert recipients.

+4. Click Save (or click Reset to restore the previously-saved values).